thomasglasser/Tommys-Json-Generator/src/guides/miraculous.md

 The miraculous textures must be located in the `assets/<namespace>/textures/item/miraculous/<id>` subfolder.
 There are seven textures for the miraculous:
-- `hidden.png`, the default hidden texture
+- `hidden.png`, the default hidden texture for when worn
-- `powered.png`, the powered texture
+- `active.png`, the active texture for when the kwami is not in the miraculous
-- `powered_0.png`, the powered texture with less than 1 minute left
+- `powered.png`, the powered texture for when transformed
-- `powered_1.png`, the powered texture with less than 2 minutes left
+- `powered_1.png`, the powered texture for less than 2 minutes left
-- `powered_2.png`, the powered texture with less than 3 minutes left
+- `powered_2.png`, the powered texture for less than 3 minutes left
-- `powered_3.png`, the powered texture with less than 4 minutes left
+- `powered_3.png`, the powered texture for less than 4 minutes left
-- `powered_4.png`, the powered texture with less than 5 minutes left
+- `powered_4.png`, the powered texture for less than 5 minutes left

 The suit textures must be located in the `assets/<namespace>/textures/item/armor/miraculous` subfolder.
 There are four texture variants for the suit: